zktx-io/walrus/docs/book/walrus-sites/intro.md

   the [SuiNS](https://suins.io/) naming system to have human-readable names.
 No more messing around with DNS!
-- Thanks to Walrus's decentralization and extremely high data availability, there is no risk of having your site wiped for no reason.
+- Thanks to Walrus's decentralization and extremely high data availability, there is no risk of having your site wiped for any reason.
-- Since they live on Walrus, these sites cannot have a backend in the traditional sense, and can be therefore considered "static" sites.
+- Since they live on Walrus, these sites cannot have a backend in the traditional sense, and can therefore be considered "static" sites.
 However, the developer can integrate with Sui-compatible wallets and harness Sui's programmability to add backend functionality to Walrus Sites!

 ## Show me

-To give you a very high-level intuition of how Walrus Sites work, let's look at an example: A simple NFT collection on Sui that has a frontend dApp to mint the NFTs hosted on Walrus Sites, and in which *each NFT* has a *specific, personalized Walrus Site*.
+To give you a very high-level view of how Walrus Sites work, let's look at an example: A simple NFT collection on Sui that has a frontend dApp to mint the NFTs hosted on Walrus Sites, and in which *each NFT* has a *specific, personalized Walrus Site*.